cguan00/MKS21X-FinalProject/README.md

 - During the in class work period, I worked on the different Piece classes in the pieceChristy branch.
 I created classes for all six of the different game pieces, which extended the abstract Piece class.
 Tomorrow, I will continue to work on the Piece classes by filling in the necessary abstract methods.

 **Sharon**
 - During class, I worked on fixing and cleaning the toString method so it'd be easier to read.
 I also wrote a constructor for the Game class and familiarized myself with merging and branching.

 ### January 5, 2019

 **Christy**
 - I worked on the game piece aspect of the project today.
 I added the necessary fields, the constructor, and a toString method in each of the six classes which implement the abstract Piece class.
 I worked on the checkValidMove for the Pawn and Knight class, but I have yet to go it for the other classes.
-Halfway through working, I realized that I needed to work on the more basic get/set methods for the Square and Player classes, so I added those.
+Halfway through working, I realized that I needed to work on the more basic get/set methods for the Square and Player classes, so I added those

+### January 6th, 2019

+**Sharon**
+- Yesterday (I fell asleep without updating the log) I made another, different constructor for the Game class that would take in a Player, current Square, and new Square.
+However, today I realized that I had some things mixed up.
+In my old constructor, I was trying to create a new Board while also creating a new move, and that wasn't what should be happening.
+So instead, I made the method create() that would create a new board, and another method, addMove(), that would take in the Player, the piece that's to be moved, and the destined location.
+I also made a new class, pieceSet.
+It contains two fields but no methods yet.